triberians/api-documentation/source/includes/answers.md

 }
 ``` -->

-This endpoint adds a vote for a specific answer.
+This endpoint upvotes for a specific answer.

 ### HTTP Request